Stereo-Pak

-The tape is arranged in an infinite loop which traverses a central hub and crosses a tape head, usually under a pressure pad to assure proper tape contact.
+The tape is arranged in an infinite loop that traverses a central hub and crosses a tape head, usually under a pressure pad to assure proper tape contact.
 The tape is pulled by tension, and spooling is aided by a lubricant, usually graphite.

 History

 The endless loop tape cartridge was designed in 1952 by Bernard Cousino of Toledo, Ohio.

+Previously, music in the car had been restricted mostly to radios.
+Records, due to their methods of operation and size, were not practical for use in a car, although several companies tried to market automobile record players such as the Highway Hi-Fi and the Auto-Com flexidisc.